-According to the Mayo Clinic, approximately 1 in 5 pregnancies end in a miscarriage.
+According to the Mayo Clinic, approximately one in five pregnancies end in a miscarriage.
 While it can be reassuring to know that you aren’t alone, it doesn’t change what’s happened or make the pain any easier to take.
-Losing a pregnancy, whether at 6 weeks or almost into the second trimester, whether your first pregnancy or your fifth, whether or not you even knew you were pregnant, can be one of the most challenging things a woman experiences in her lifetime.
+Losing a pregnancy, whether at six weeks or almost into the second trimester, whether your first pregnancy or your fifth, whether or not you even knew you were pregnant, can be one of the most challenging things a woman experiences in her lifetime.
 Even well-meaning advice from friends and family can come off as awkward or callous.
-Here are some of the best pieces of advice I received, or wish I received, in the weeks after I miscarried.
+Here are some of the best pieces of advice I received, or wish I had received, in the weeks after I miscarried.

 If like me, you didn’t know you were pregnant, you can’t blame yourself for doing something that increases your risk factors.

 Listen, friend.
 Nothing you did caused this, and you couldn’t have done anything to prevent this.
 If like me, you didn’t know you were pregnant, you can’t blame yourself for doing something that increases your risk factors.
 You couldn’t have known.
 Even if you knew you were pregnant, even if you did everything right like the perfect Pinterest mama, there is always a chance of losing your baby.
 The truth is, the vast majority of miscarriages happen because the fetus wasn’t developing normally, and oftentimes even your doctor might not be able to tell you why it happened.
 Regardless, this is not your fault.